PUBG challenges Fortnite to battle over copyright infringement, reportedly

-PUBG's parent company Bluehole has been suing competitors for all sorts of infringement, and now it's taken on its biggest opponent, Epic Games' Fortnite, with a copyright infringement suit filed in Korea.
+PUBG's parent company has taken on its biggest opponent, Epic Games' Fortnite, with a copyright infringement suit filed in Korea.

 The suit was actually filed back in January by the PUBG Corporation, according to the Korea Times, which also says that a Bluehole official told it that the recent move was to file an injunction in the Seoul Central District Court against Epic Games Korea.
 We tried to find the suits to confirm, but the district court site seems to be down.